petercz1/webcomponents_pubsub/README.md

 Also I've not bothered with shadow dom as I like using Bootstrap to control overall css.
 If you want to add it, it's an easy two-part step:

-* attach the shadow to the root after super() in the constructor:
+* attach the shadow to the root after super() in all constructor:
 ```
 constructor(){
     super();